jbanusco/fomo25/README.md

 ## 💻 Hardware Requirements

-The reference implementation was pretrained on 2xH100 GPUs with 80GB of memory.
+The reference implementation was pretrained on 1 A100 GPU with 80GB of memory.
 Depending on your hardware, you may need to adjust batch sizes and patch sizes accordingly.

 ## 📚 Citation